pachyderm/docs-content/latest/deploy-manage/manage/disable-metrics.md

 seriesPart:
 ---

-Pachyderm automatically collects and reports anonymous usage metrics.
+{{%productName%}} automatically collects and reports anonymous usage metrics.
-These metrics help the Pachyderm team understand how people use Pachyderm to make it better.
+These metrics help the {{%productName%}} team understand how people use
+{{%productName%}} to make it better.
 If you want opt out of anonymous metrics collection, disable them by setting the `METRICS` environment variable to `false` in the `pachd` container.